PunamGodugula/OTT-Market-Meger-Analysis/README.md

 Lio, a leading telecommunications provider in India, is planning a strategic merger with Jotstar, one of the country’s most prominent streaming platforms.

 ### Vision:
-This potential partnership aims to combine LioCinema’s expansive subscriber base and Jotstar’s diverse content library to revolutionize digital streaming in India.
+To make the merged platform as leading OTT platform with divered content and massive user growth.

 ## ⚠️ Problem Statement
-To make the merger sucessful and make the merged OTT platform as most prominent streaming Platform in India, Lio Management needs to look at the detailed analysis on:
+ To make the merger sucessful, Lio Management needs to look at the detailed analysis on:

 - Content Library Analysis
 - Subscriber Insights